rabbitmq/rabbitmq-public-umbrella/README.md

     cd deps/rabbit
     make tests

-Note that the above can take up to 45 minutes.
+Note that the above can take up to 2 hours depending on the hardware.

+To run a subset of the most essential tests:

+    make ct-fast

 ### Sub-projects